Ashish-Maradapa/CSV-File-Processor/README.md

 	- The columns H and I are storing only boolean data(But i didnt want to change the input data so i stored them as VARCHAR)
  	- The bad csv data file is being deleted and created everytime the application is run.
+	- Input file is being taken from the resources folder.
+	- A 'candidates' table is being generated in the database for every run and assumes that the order of the the input csv file is the same.

 -- Design Choices: